Frame Your Self-Image With Positive Words: Be Your Champion

 Maintain Honesty

-When you’re asked to describe yourself, you may be under a lot of pressure to present yourself as this really amazing person.
+When you’re asked to describe yourself, you may be pressured to present yourself as this really amazing person.
 You want to give the interviewer the impression that you are exactly what they want.

 The only way around this is to be moderate and honest.
 Don’t focus all your energy on impressing.
 Be honest about your expertise, passion, learning experiences, desires, motivation, etc.